samplchallenges/SAMPL9/protein_ligand/README.md

 Stage 1 challenge inputs are now available as SMILES, as of 2022-05-10.
 Conformers are available as of June 30.

 - Stage 1 predictions are due Friday, September 23, 2022, at midnight UTC.
+(Update: Delayed to Oct.
+7, 2022, midnight UTC.)
-- Stage 2 inputs will be released on or about Sept.
-26, 2022.
+- Stage 2 inputs were released October 10, 2022.
 - Stage 2 predictions are due Friday, Dec.
 9, 2022, at midnight UTC.

 ### Prediction formats